openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 1. Apply the change

     ```
-    oc apply -f ostoy-frontend-deployment.yaml -n <ostoy-namespace>
+    oc apply -f ostoy-frontend-deployment.yaml -n ostoy
     ```

 1. Give it a minute to update the pod.

-### Confirm that our application can successfully authenticate to use S3
+### Confirm that the IRSA environment variables are set

 When AWS clients or SDKs connect to the AWS APIs, they detect `AssumeRoleWithWebIdentity` security tokens to assume the IAM role.
 See the [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html) documentation for more details.

-As we did for the ACK controller we can use the following command to describe the pods and verify that the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables exist for our application:
+As we did for the ACK controller we can use the following command to describe the pods and verify that the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables exist for our application which means that our application can successfully authenticate to use the S3 service:

 ```
 oc describe pod ostoy-frontend -n ostoy | grep "^\s*AWS_"